roeybiran/launchbar-actions/README.md

-# Miscellaneous LaunchBar Actions
+# LaunchBar Actions

+A collection of LaunchBar 6 actions.

 ## Notes

-- Actions are provided as-is.
 - Actions with a leading underscore are not meant to be run on their own.
 Rather, they contain code that is shared among other actions.
-They should be hidden in LaunchBar's index.
+You should hide them in LaunchBar's index.
+- Many of the actions require [NodeJS](https://nodejs.org/en/), installed in `/usr/local/bin`.
-- Some actions require additional utilities and/or programs (e.g. Default Folder X, ImageMagick).
+- Some actions require additional utilities and/or programs (e.g. [Default Folder X](https://www.stclairsoft.com/DefaultFolderX/), [ImageMagick](https://imagemagick.org/)).
-- Some actions are intented to work with my own Hammerspoon setup.
+- Some actions are intented to work with my own [Hammerspoon setup](https://github.com/roeybiran/.hammerspoon).
+Those are prefixed with `hs`.

 ## Actions